naglienso/naglienso.github.io/README.md

    cd posta
    npm install
    ```
-1. Launch the dedicated chromium session with the following command
+1. Launch the dedicated Chromium session using the following command:
    ```bash
    node posta <URL>
    ```
-1. Click on the Posta extension to be navigated into the UI
+1. Click on the Posta extension to navigate to the UI

 ### Chrome Extension

-Run Posta as a Chrome / Chromium Extension
+#### Run Posta as a Chrome / Chromium Extension

-1. Clone the repo
+1. Clone the repo:
    ```bash
    git clone https://github.com/benso-io/posta.git
    ```
-1. Navigate to chrome://extensions/
+1. Navigate to `chrome://extensions`
-1. Make sure "Developer mode" is enabled
+1. Make sure **Developer mode** is enabled
-1. Click on "Load unpacked"
+1. Click on **Load unpacked**
-1. Choose the "chrome-extension" folder inside Posta and upload it to your browser.
+1. Choose the `chrome-extension` directory inside Posta and upload it to your browser
 1. Load the extension
 1. Pin the extension to your browser
 1. Browse to the website you would like to examine
-1. Click on the Posta extension to be navigated into the UI
+1. Click on the *Posta* extension to navigate to the UI

 ## Tabs
-At the tabs section we can find our main origin, with the Iframes he hosts and communicates with through the session.
+In the **Tabs** section we can find our main Origin, with the iframes it hosts and communicates with through the session.
 We can choose the specific frame by clicking on it, and observe the postMessages related to that frame only.

 ![tabs](./images/tabs.png)